 In addition to the Total Capital Requirement, a buffer amount of capital is held to protect resources available to address general business risks.
-The amount of buffer that NSCC holds is periodically reassessed and is determined according to various factors, including the volatility of NSCC's net income and liquid cash resources or liquid net assets and estimates of potential losses from general business risk.
+The amount of buffer that NSCC holds is periodically reassessed and is-determined according to various factors, including the volatility of NSCC's net income, liquid cash resources, liquid net assets and estimates of potential losses from general business riskrisks.

-In addition to the calculation of the Total Capital Requirement, described above, DTCC quantifies its own internal economic capital requirements, which estimates capital requirements for each major business (including NSCC) and on a consolidated basis across core risk categories, such as business risk, market risk, investment risk, credit risk, and operational risk.
-Management believes that an economic risk-based capital view of DTCC's total business portfolio is an important assessment tool to complement regulatory mandates.
-This methodology enables DTCC to more fully assess its risk-based capital needs, and the capital needs of NSCC, in terms of economic realities during potential periods of market downturns and contraction.
+In addition to the calculation of the Total Capital Requirement, described above, DTCC quantifies its own view of internal view of capital requirements, which.
+This view estimates capital requirements for each major business-(, including NSCC)-and, on a consolidated basis across core risk categories, such as: business risk, market risk, investment risk, credit risk, and operational risk.
+Management believes that developing its own risk-based capital view for DTCC's total business portfolio is an important assessment tool to complement regulatory mandates. -This methodologyexpanded approach enables DTCC to more fully assess its risk-based capital needs, and the capital needs of NSCC, in terms-of under adverse economic realities-duringscenarios resulting from potential periods-of-market downturns and contractionor contractions.

-NSCC's liquid net assets are conservatively invested pursuant to the Investment Policy to maximize liquidity and mitigate investment risk, credit and market risks.
-The Investment Policy is described in more detail under Principle 16 (Custody and Investment Risks) below.
-The Investment Policy is reviewed by the NSCC Board annually.
+NSCC's liquid net assets are conservatively invested pursuant to the Clearing Agency Investment Policy to maximize liquidity and mitigate investment risk, credit, and market risks.
+The Clearing Agency Investment Policy is described in more detail under Principle 16 (Custody and Investment Risks) below.
+The Clearing Agency Investment Policy is reviewed by the NSCCDTCC's Board annually.